AWS Redshift¶

 )

-In addition, you can see the corresponding automatic trigger configuration in [Manage / Automatic Trigger Configuration].
-Click [Execute] to run it immediately without waiting for the scheduled time.
+After activation, you can see the corresponding automatic trigger configuration in "Management / Automatic Trigger Configuration".
+Click "Execute" to immediately execute once without waiting for the scheduled time.
 After a while, you can view the execution task records and corresponding logs.

 Verification¶

-- In [Manage / Automatic Trigger Configuration], confirm whether the corresponding task has the corresponding automatic trigger configuration, and at the same time, you can check the corresponding task records and logs for any abnormalities.
+- Confirm in "Management / Automatic Trigger Configuration" whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to see if there are any exceptions

-- On the TrueWatch platform, under [Metrics], check if there is corresponding monitoring data.
+- In TrueWatch, check in "Metrics" to see if there is corresponding monitoring data

 Metrics¶

-Configure Amazon CloudWatch, the default Measurement set is as follows.
-You can collect more Metrics through configuration Amazon CloudWatch Metrics Details
+After configuring Amazon CloudWatch, the default Measurement is as follows.
+More metrics can be collected through configuration Amazon CloudWatch Metrics Details

 Redshift Metrics¶